-"The Midland Railway Study Centre has something about most things, but rarely everything about anything"
+"The Midland Railway Study Centre has something about almost everything, but rarely everything about anything"

 This quote is a succinct characterisation of collections held by the Midland Railway Study Centre.
 Anybody with a Midland Railway related subject to research will always find it worth a visit, with little chance of going away having had a totally wasted time.
 We can’t always promise to find material on a specific subject, but there will generally be something of interest on a related topic to look at.

-The Study Centre’s Reading Room regularly witnesses very knowledgeable people gasp in delight as a previously unknown fact comes to light, and that is always a rewarding to observe.
+The Study Centre’s Reading Room regularly witnesses very knowledgeable people gasp in delight as a previously unknown fact comes to light - and that is always a good moment.

 Searching the Study Centre Catalogue

 One of the greatest strengths of the Study Centre is its policy to combine documentary material and objects in one place.
-The normal division between these two is essentially an artificial and traditional one (i.e. is it an archive or a museum), whereas the only real consideration is that of conservation and storage.
-The Study Centre addresses this by having separate areas for housing different materials, and by having a range of relevant expertise on tap.
-Documents and objects have equal importance as material evidence.
-The Study Centre enables them to be accessed by users in one place and, most importantly, to be used in conjunction with each other
+The normal division between these two is essentially an artificial and traditional one such as whether the host organisation is an archive or a museum.
+For us the primary consideration is the what the item can tell us and do we have the room to store it properly.
+To that end, documents and objects have equal importance as material evidence.
+The Study Centre enables them to be accessed by users in one place and, most importantly, to be used in conjunction with each other.

-From Timetables to Tickets, Accident Reports to Acts of Parliament, Plans to Pamphlets, Rule Books and Rate Books, Post Cards to Posters... the Midland Railway Study Centre adds up to the largest publicly accessible Midland Railway collection anywhere:
+From Timetables to Tickets, Accident Reports to Acts of Parliament, Plans to Pamphlets, Rule Books and Rate Books, Post Cards to Posters... the Midland Railway Study Centre adds up to the largest collection of Midland Railway items anywhere.

-Cataloguing the collection is an ongoing task, although the end is in sight.
+The collection is fully catalogued, though it is an ongoing task to add as much detail as we can.
 Meanwhile, the catalogue as it stands contains details of most of the holdings.
-The database is available on computers in the reading room, providing a comprehensive search facility.
-In 2010 the catalogue "went live" on this web site - though regrettably we are unable to serve the thumbnail images associated with each entry.
+The database is available on computers in the reading room, providing a comprehensive search facility and can be searched on this web site, with the results including thumbnail images of most holdings.

-The Roy F. Burrows Midland Collection Trust Web Site has an expanding Gallery of photographs illustrating objects in the collection.Photocopying facilities are available to help visitors record information for their research.
-In order to protect the collection from potential harm, this facility is limited to documents that are no larger than A3.
-In order to record larger items, or indeed if preferred for smaller documents, visitors can bring a digital camera into the Study Centre, so long as the flash is disabled.
+Reprographic facilities are available to help visitors record information for their research.
+In order to protect the collection from potential harm, scanning & copying facilities are limited to documents that are no larger than A3.
+In order to record larger items, or indeed if preferred for smaller documents, visitors can use their own cameras — subject to a small fee.